Dima Khalidi, Director

 Meera Shah, Senior Staff Attorney

-Meera Shah joined Palestine Legal in 2019.
+Meera Shah is a senior staff attorney at Palestine Legal.
 She supports the organization’s casework and public education and oversees the advocacy work on free speech, academic freedom, and the right to boycott.
+She joined Palestine Legal in 2019.

 Meera has devoted her career to advancing human rights and social justice for marginalized communities.
 Before joining Palestine Legal, Meera was a Senior Legal Advisor at the Center for Reproductive Rights, where she helped launch a program to ensure the sexual and reproductive rights of women and girls affected by conflict.
 Prior to that, she supervised law students via teaching fellowships at the Global Justice Clinic at New York University School of Law and the International Human Rights Clinic at Harvard Law School.